Davies Gilbert: Biography

-Giddy was an intimate friend of physician Thomas Beddoes, had attended Beddoes' lectures at Oxford when Beddoes had become University Reader in Chemistry in 1788 and had been a confidant of Beddoes in his plans for the Pneumatic Institution in Bristol.
-He noticed and encouraged Humphry Davy and convinced Beddoes that Davy was the man to work in the laboratory at the Institution.
+Giddy was a close friend of the physician Thomas Beddoes, had attended Beddoes' lectures at Oxford when Beddoes became University Reader in Chemistry in 1788 and was in regular correspondence with him over the latter's plans for a Pneumatic Institution in Bristol.
+Giddy was an early supporter of Humphry Davy and persuaded Beddoes to employ him in the laboratory at the institute.

 The Dictionary of National Biography article says of him:

 "Gilbert's importance to the development of science in the early nineteenth century lay in his faith that science provided the best means to tackle practical problems and in his facility as a parliamentary promoter of scientific ventures."

 His mathematical skills were sought by early engineering pioneers such as Jonathan Hornblower, Richard Trevithick and Thomas Telford.
 He also had an interest in the history and culture of Cornwall.
 For instance, he removed a Celtic cross from near Truro, on the Redruth Road (where it had found new use as a gatepost), and took it to a churchyard in his new home of Eastbourne.
 When asked why he carried off a Cornish Cross and re-erected it in Eastbourne by the Rev. Canon Hockin, of Phillack, Davies replied, It was to show the poor, ignorant folk that there was something bigger in the world than a flint!

-He assembled and published A Parochial History of Cornwall and collected and published a number of Cornish Carols.
+He changed his name to Gilbert in 1817.
+In 1822 he collected and published a number of Cornish carols and in 1838 assembled and published A Parochial History of Cornwall.

 He edited for publication a Cornish Language poem about the Passion: Passyon agan Arluth, as Mount Calvary (1826).
 He was elected to the Society of Antiquaries in 1820.
 Gilbert was the President of the Royal Geological Society of Cornwall from its foundation in 1814 until his death.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1832.